diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 - Plotted values of final parameter log likelihood.

 ## Description
 This script calculates the lambda parameter value for the entire cohort of the dataset provided.
-This parameter value is calculated via maximum likelihood testing and prints the value wth great log-likehood for pertaining to the the data.
-Aside from the numerical value, the script also creates a plot which demonstrates that the value of lambda achieves a maximum log-likelihood value on the grid of values it searched on.
+This parameter value is calculated via maximum likelihood testing and prints the value wth greatest log-likehood given the data.
+Aside from the numerical value, the script also creates a plot which demonstrates that the value of lambda achieves a maximum log-likelihood on the grid of values it searched on.

 # Mixed_Model_Individual_HS4.R
 ## Inputs